Minor Bush was born on Sept. 12, 1840 near Zanesville, OH, or perhaps Hamilton County, IN, the son of Christopher and Elizabeth (Miner) Bush.

-Minor was a farmer, and stood six feet tall, with hazel eyes and dark hair.
+Minor was a farmer, and stood 6 feet tall, with hazel eyes and dark hair.

 As a boy, he moved to Indiana with his parents.
-Before the Civil War broke out, Minor married his first wife, Hannah (last name not known).
+Before the Civil War broke out, in the late 1850s, Minor married his first wife, Hannah (1841- ? ).

-They produced one son, William Bush (born in the early 1860s).
+They produced one son, William Bush (born circa 1859).

 Hannah's fate is unknown, but she apparently died young.

 During the immediate outbreak of the Civil War, Minor joined the Union Army in April 1861.
 He was placed within the 6th Indiana Infantry, Company D, under the command of Capt.
 John D. Evans.
 Said a newspaper, he "served with his regiment in the campaign in West Virginia under McClellan, and took part in the battles of Phillippi, Cheat Mountain, Grafton, etc."

 He mustered out of service in Pulaski, TN on June 15, 1865 and came back to Indiana.